Fire and rescue services

 Cross-border political tensions and unrest create security risks for regions of Israel close to its borders with Egypt, Lebanon and Syria.

-There’s an ongoing threat of rocket attack, infiltration attempts, revenge fire and other activity along the border between Israel and Lebanon.
-This area is known as the ‘Blue Line’.
+There's an ongoing threat of rocket attacks, infiltration attempts, revenge fire and other activity along the border between Israel and Lebanon.
+This area is known as the 'Blue Line'.

 There's a significant military presence in the area.
 The security situation could get worse without notice.

-Tensions remain high between Hezbollah and Israel, with increasing exchanges of fire on the border between Lebanon and Israel.
-Missiles have been fired towards Israeli territory resulting in casualties.
+Tensions have remained high between Hezbollah and Israel since the ceasefire of November 2024, and the security situation remains volatile and unpredictable.
 Further conflict is possible.
-An escalation in conflict between Israel and Hezbollah would significantly increase risks to your safety and security.
+A resumption of conflict between Israel and Hezbollah would significantly increase risks to your safety and security.

 More information: